 271 W. Hancock Ave. • 706-410-1043 • getcurious.com/get-artistic

-Launched in June 2018, Creature Comforts’ Get Artistic initiative aims to support art in its many forms: visual art, performance, music and writing.
-In addition to exhibitions curated by Madeline Bates, the brewery hosts artist talks, craft workshops, art parties and other enrichment opportunities for the arts community.
+Launched in June 2018, Creature Comforts’ Get Artistic initiative aims to fund and promote art in its many forms: visual art, performance, music and writing.
+In addition to exhibitions curated by Madeline Bates Blankenship, the brewery hosts artist talks, craft workshops, art parties and other enrichment opportunities for the community.

 The Dodd Galleries